canalguada/nicy/README.md

   -z, --cgroup-only    Like '--type=cgroup-only'.
 Unset all other properties.

   -c, --cgroup=CGROUP  Run the command as part of this existing CGROUP.
-      --cpu{QUOTA}     Like '--cgroup=cpu{QUOTA}' where QUOTA is a percentage relative to the total CPU time available on all cores.
+      --cpu{QUOTA}     Like '--cgroup=cpu{QUOTA}' where QUOTA is an integer that represents a percentage relative to the total CPU time available on all cores.

-  -m, --managed        Run the command in a transient scope managed by a service
+  -m, --managed        Always run the command in a transient scope.
-                       manage whether a cgroup has been set or not.
-  -u, --force-cgroup   Run the command as part of the cgroup, if available, that
+  -u, --force-cgroup   Run the command as part of an existing cgroup, if any,
-                       matches a relevant property found in rule, if a cgroup has not been set yet.
+                       that matches properties found, when no other cgroup has been set.

-      --rebuild        Rebuild the volatile cache and exit.
+      --rebuild        Rebuild the cache and exit.

   -k, --keys=KIND      List known KIND keys.
       --from-dir=DIR   Limit keys search to configuration files from DIR folder.